brycechen1849/RL2BookSolutions/Readme.md

 + The code for Figures: https://github.com/ShangtongZhang/reinforcement-learning-an-introduction/blob/master/chapter02/ten_armed_testbed.py

 ###
-Again, this is just a personal notes and it's still being updated becuase I'm, at the same time, reading this book and trying to get familiar with the RL research area.
+Again, this serves mainly as a personal note for the book and it's still being updated becuase I'm, at the same time, trying to get familiar with the RL research area.